Stuart Forster reports on new GoldLeaf Service cars for the Rocky Mountaineer train service made in Berlin, Germany, and exported to western Canada.

 Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Travellers undertaking a journey on the Rocky Mountaineer train may find themselves viewing the landscapes of western Canada from one of the luxury rail service’s bi-level cars made in Berlin, Germany.
+Travellers on Rocky Mountaineer’s luxury train services may find themselves viewing the landscapes of western Canada from bi-level cars made in Berlin, Germany.

 “We’ve invested in 10 bi-level dome cars that are going to be integrated into our existing fleet,” explained Scott Dearin, the Rocky Mountaineer’s Director of Asset Development in the German capital during 2018.